parallelinc/ahead/docs/scope.md

 The platform must ingest financial activity from multiple sources and normalize it into team-owned bank feed transactions.

-Initial required sources:
+Banking integrations should support two strategies:

+- Direct provider APIs when a bank, card platform, or financial provider exposes a useful API.
+- Stripe Financial Connections for broader bank feed coverage when a direct integration is not available or not worth building.

+Initial direct API targets are based on current usage, but the architecture must not be locked to those providers:

 - Mercury.
 - Ramp.
 - Brex.
 - Stripe.

-- Plaid as a fallback or aggregator option.
+Stripe Financial Connections replaces Plaid as the preferred aggregator-style bank connection strategy.
+Do not plan or implement Plaid unless it is explicitly reintroduced later.

-The system should investigate direct APIs for Mercury, Ramp, and Brex before defaulting to Plaid.
-If a direct API provides richer metadata, better receipt support, cardholder data, vendor records, or more reliable transaction IDs, direct integration should be preferred.
+The system should investigate direct APIs for specific providers before defaulting to Stripe Financial Connections.
+If a direct API provides richer metadata, better receipt support, cardholder data, vendor records, writable vendor records, or more reliable transaction IDs, direct integration should be preferred.
+If a provider does not have a worthwhile direct API, Stripe Financial Connections should be used for account and transaction feeds.

 Bank connections must support: